rafaelfajardo/WAWGTDN/README.md

 This is a set of conceptual games submitted for Global Game Jam 2015 They are games as conceptual art, or NotGames, or Works of Game.
-They are conceptual art frames as games.
+They are conceptual art framed as games.

 For the uninitiated, the rules of conceptual art are to use one's mind.
 The material is the human imagination.